Air Conditioners For Condos

 2. Portable Units

-These units are used typically in apartments or converted homes that don’t have ducting systems or in which the central AC unit is the main cooling system.
-By using an AC unit that is portable in one or more of your rooms, you will be able to reduce the load on your central system, and reduce the cost of electricity and money.
+These units are used typically in apartment buildings or converted homes that do not have ducting systems, and in which the central AC unit is the main cooling system.
+By using an AC unit portable in one or more rooms, you can reduce the burden on the central system and save money and electricity.

 4. Ductless Systems